mrkale/NodeMCU-Modules/wifista/README.md

 ## Constants

 ####Debug level
-The constants determine the detail of printed actions and values of the module to the serial port during its run.
+The constants determine the detail of printed actions and relevance of module's values to the serial port during its run.
 ```
 DEBUG_NONE   -- No debugging printouts
 DEBUG_BASIC  -- Basic actions executed
 ```

 ###Wifi status